gloworm-vision/pi-gen/README.md

    pi-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.

- - **Stage 3** - desktop system.
-Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

- - **Stage 4** - Normal Raspbian image.
-System meant to fit on a 4GB card.
-This is the stage that installs most things that make Raspbian friendly to new users like system documentation.

- - **Stage 5** - The Raspbian Full image.
-More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, office productivity, etc.

 ### Stage specification